 Borderless printing is a feature that allows you to print on the edge of the paper.
 This can be helpful if you want to create cards or invitations with a borderless design.

-When printing envelopes, make sure the envelope size is compatible with the borderless printing feature.
-This is also perfect for printing photos or images that you want to frame.
+When printing envelopes, ensure the envelope size is compatible with the borderless printing feature.
+This is also perfect for printing photos or images you want to frame.

 Duplex printing will allow you to print on both sides of the envelopes.
 This can help you save time and money.

-Automatic Document Feeder (ADF) allows you to scan or copy multiple pages at once.
+Automatic Document Feeder (ADF) allows you to scan or copy multiple pages simultaneously.
 This can be helpful if you need to scan or copy a lot of envelopes at once.

-But, not all printers come with an ADF, so make sure to check the specs before you buy.
+But, not all printers come with an ADF, so check the specs before buying.

 Dedicated Mobile App